mathadoor/quantization-experiments/readme.md

 ## Objective
 The purpose of this document is to present a report on the pros and cons of quantization.
 In place of that, I will specifically target the definition and applicability of this technique.
-The first section will deal with defining quantization and its various forms.
-The next section briefly talks about where it can be applied.
-The following section will discuss the experimental setup and finally, the last section will discuss the results.
+The report is organized as follows:
+- Quantization Definition
+- Quantization arithmetic
+- Experimental Setup
+- Results and discussion

 ## Definitions
 The idea of quantization is to project a higher-precision floating point number to a lower-precision one.
 The target data type can be either an integer or a floating point number.
 Before we delve into the specifics, let's first understand how a floating point number is represented.